mgifford/Drupal-Accessibility-Quicksheet/README.md

 - We need more testers.
 We particularly want users who can test with Dragon Naturally Speaking.
 Aural interfaces are going to be particularly important for websites, but the Drupal Community does not have a lot of experience building aurally pleasing interfaces.
 - We use Drupal.announce() in Drupal Core, but we need to use it a lot more.
 Modules & themes in Contrib both need better use of this JavaScript class to consistently integrate aria-live implementations.
 - We don't know what we don't know.
 Please tell us what we are missing.

+See [Challenges section of the GPII DeveloperSpace](https://ds.gpii.net/challenges) for more information on these challenges